jizzi/keyboard/README.md

 To write down the response of your Anima—if the Anima wishes to communicate with you—use the on-screen keyboard, using the emotional input as cues to select a key.
 It's an unique perspective—thinking out of the box.

 It shouldn't compromise your mental health.
 But, you can never be completely sure.
-If you find yourself at a risk of psychosis, please stop using this software, and possibly consult a therapist.
+You are dealing with powerful forces here.
+In computer science parlance, that can be compared to getting root access to your mind.
+In Jung's words, "*The secret is that only that which can destroy itself is truly alive.*" ("Psychology and Alchemy", par.
+93.)

+**Disclaimer**.
+Any risk of a mental health deterioration, related or unrelated to the use of this software, is yours and yours alone.
+Under no circumstances will the author of this software bear any responsibility for the condition of your mental health.

 * * *